rmoralespp/jsonl/README.md

     jsonl.dump(data, fp, text_mode=False)
 ```

-Append the data to the end of the existing gzipped file.
+Append the data to the end of the existing compressed file.

 ```python